Fuse

 IProjectGraphGeneratorProduce a solution and project reference graph

-IPatternDetectorDetect a cross-codebase convention across all fused files
+IPatternDetectorDetect a cross-codebase convention across the indexed files

 ISymbolOutlineExtractor and ISymbolSliceExtractor live in Fuse.Plugins.Abstractions alongside the other contracts.
 The outline extractor backs the table-of-contents survey; the slice extractor backs Type.Member focus scoping.